 In the PREMUROSA project, TAU will be in charge of contributing in profiling material and characterizing material/proteins/ECM/ mesenchymal stem cell interactions.

-The National University of Ireland Galway (NUI, www.nuigalway.ie ) is a premier research-led university with a distinguished international reputation for excellence in research and academia.
-Positioned 243rd in the QS World University Rankings in 2017, NUI Galway finds its place in the top 1% of universities worldwide.
-In 2013, NUI Galway was awarded the ‘HR Excellence in Research’ logo by the European Commission in recognition of their commitment in implementing the principles of European Charter & Code for Researchers.
-NUI Galway is among the top 50 best performing universities in Europe for Horizon 2020.
-NUI Galway has been awarded 68 Horizon 2020 projects, up to June 2017.
+University of Galway (UOG, www.nuigalway.ie ) is a premier research-led university with a distinguished international reputation for excellence in research and academia.
+Positioned 243rd in the QS World University Rankings in 2017, the University of Galway finds its place in the top 1% of universities worldwide.
+In 2013, the University of Galway was awarded the ‘HR Excellence in Research’ logo by the European Commission in recognition of their commitment in implementing the principles of European Charter & Code for Researchers.
+University of Galway is among the top 50 best performing universities in Europe for Horizon 2020.
+University of Galway has been awarded 68 Horizon 2020 projects, up to June 2017.
 The awards include: 5 ERC; 17 Marie Curie awards amongst many others.
 In 2016, University income exceeded €220 million of which over €55 million was from competitive external research funding.
-NUI Galway is involved in over 90 Horizon 2020 projects and has received over €45 million in direct funding from the programme.
+University of Galway is involved in over 90 Horizon 2020 projects and has received over €45 million in direct funding from the programme.

-Within the PREMUROSA project, NUI will be in charge of contributing in profiling material and characterizing material/ECM/cell interaction.
+Within the PREMUROSA project, University of Galway will be in charge of contributing in profiling material and characterizing material/ECM/cell interaction.

 Premurosa partner organisations